xndlnk/microservice-visualization/README.md

 ## Publishing a new version

-- commit changes with git
+- commit changes
-- publish changes with lerna: `lerna publish`
+- execute `npm run publish` to build distribution libraries and publish

 ## License